23rd ANNUAL INTERNATIONAL FILM FESTIVAL

-To spice things up this year, the Film Festival decided to initiate a new theme, "Dinner and a Show."
-We have called on many of your favorite local restaurants near our venues and encourage you to check back to see which restaurants are participating.
+To continue on its success from last year, the Film Festival will offer "Dinner and a Show."
+We have called on many of your favorite local restaurants near our venues and encourage you to check back to see which restaurants are participating this year.
 These restaurants will be offering incentives for movie-goers to dine prior to the movie.
-Participating restaurants include: The Seehund German Pub & Restaurant in New London, The Lazy Leopard Thai Café in New London; Jasmine Thai Restaurant and Sushi Bar in New London; and The Voodoo Grill in Mystic.
-These restaurants will offer 10 percent off dinner.
-La Luna Ristorante Italiano in New London and The Pita Spot in Mystic will both offer 15 percent off dinner.
-In lieu of a discount, Mystic Diner and Restaurant in Mystic will offer patrons a choice between one FREE appetizer OR one FREE dessert.
 Please check out the Restaurants tab for more information and to download a coupon.

 Please continue to check back often as updates will be made here.
 Please don't hesitate to call on us should you have any questions and we can't wait to see you in March at the movies!

-Sherry L. Barnes & Faye Clymer, Film Festival Co-Chairs
+Arlene Dressler & Fay Clymer, Film Festival Co-Chairs

 Jerome E. Fischer, Director, Jewish Federation of Eastern Connecticut